Income inequality in the United States: Tax expenditures

 Tax expenditures (i.e., exclusions, deductions, preferential tax rates, and tax credits) affect the after-tax income distribution.
-The benefits from tax expenditures, such as income exclusions for employer-based healthcare insurance premiums and deductions for mortgage interest, are distributed unevenly across the income spectrum.
+The benefits of tax expenditures, such as income exclusions for employer-sponsored health insurance premiums and deductions for mortgage interest, are distributed unevenly across the income spectrum.

 As of 2019, the US Treasury listed 165 federal income tax expenditures.
-The largest as employer health insurance deductions, followed by net imputed rental income, capital gains (except agriculture, timber, iron ore, and coal) and defined contribution employer pension plans.
+The largest as employer health insurance deductions, followed by net imputed rental income, capital gains (except agriculture, timber, iron ore, and coal), and defined contribution employer pension plans.

 Understanding how each tax expenditure is distributed across the income spectrum can inform policy choices.

 A 2019 study by the economists Saez and Zucman found the effective total tax rate (including state and local taxes, and government fees) for the bottom 50% of U.S. households was 24.2% in 2018, whereas for the wealthiest 400 households it was 23%.

 Corporate taxes

 Economist Dean Baker argued that corporate income tax policies have multiple effects.
-Increased corporate profits increase inequality by distributing dividends (mostly to higher income people).
-Taxing profits reduces this effect, but it also may reduce investment reducing employment.
-It also encourages payers to (often successfully) lobby for increased tax expenditures, which offsets the inequality reduction and also pushes corporations to adjust their behavior to exploit them.
+Increased corporate profits increase inequality by distributing dividends (mostly to higher-income people).
+Taxing profits reduces this effect, but it may also reduce investment, thereby reducing employment.
+It also encourages payers to (often successfully) lobby for increased tax expenditures, which offset the reduction in inequality and push corporations to adjust their behavior to exploit them.
 Professional lobbying and accounting firms that generally pay well get more business, at the expense of other workers.